 When choosing packaged foods, stay away from names you can’t pronounce.
 Look for labels that have just a few listed ingredients, and make sure those ingredients are healthful ones.

 Food as energetic support.

-TCM believes that food should not just be viewed as a physical source of nutrition.
+TCM believes that food should not be viewed solely as a physical source of nutrition.
 Whole, unprocessed foods have a healing essence that help to nourish the body on an energetic level.
 These foods and certain carefully-crafted herbs help turn on your body’s innate response to heal.
 Your body is powerful but it needs your partnership.
-For example, during times of seasonal transition—from fall to winter—choose foods that are warming, such as ginger, cinnamon, and turmeric to ease yourself into the season.
+For example, during times of seasonal transition, choose foods that are warming, such as ginger, cinnamon, and turmeric to ease yourself into the coming season.
 There is a color and an organ associated with each season.
-So during winter, the season of the Kidney, eat black, salty foods—such as beans and fish—that carry the essence to support the Kidney function.
-Kidney relates to the teeth and bone structure, so warming bone soups are especially beneficial during the cold winter months.
+So during Spring, the season of the Liver, eat green and sour foods—such as pickles, dandelion, the greens of scallions, string beans, snow peas and vinegar—that carry the essence to support Liver function.
+As we transition into Summer, the season of the Heart, eat watermelon, plum tomatoes and bitter greens, such as broccoli rabe and escarole.

 Food as preventative medicine.

 Food is more than just something that sustains us, and gives us energy to make it through each day.
 It is medicine.
 It is your job to feed your body the right information to help amp up its healing fortress—and keep disease away.

 Your thoughts are food, too.